Surrey Archaeological Collections

 2.1.4 Once papers have been accepted and finalised, authors are asked to supply text on either 3.5" disk or CD-ROM (IBM PC format) in Word for Windows or Rich Text Format.
 However, it is not intended to discourage or exclude authors who are unable to do so and those who have difficulty are asked to discuss this with the editors.

 Copy is sent to the printers on disk in a simple form with codes for style and layout inserted by the editors.
 Time and expense will be saved if authors do not use computer-generated heading styles and footnoting systems (see below for bibliographic references).
-Footnotes should be submitted as a separate file on disk.
+Footnotes should be saved as either footnotes or endnotes within the article.
 Second and subsequent paragraphs should be indented by one tab, otherwise all text should be left-aligned and continuous.
 No other formatting should be applied.
 Only one space should be used after a full stop.
 In the case of tables, these will normally be set by the printer from hard copy supplied by the author.